sherojinjin/Alibaba_RocketMQ/README.md

-## RocketMQ -- a faster, reliable, scalable, easier to use message oriented middleware breeding from alibaba massive messaging business.
+## RocketMQ -- a faster, reliable, scalable, easier to use message oriented middleware, breeding from alibaba massive messaging business.

 RocketMQ is a faster, reliable, scalable, easier to use message oriented middleware breeding from alibaba massive messaging business.
 It offers a variety of features as following: